 The private sector is not interested in cost reduction and quality production.

 There are again many unfair practices in which many businesses indulge in often resulting in the generation of black money and corruption.

-There is the little flowering of genuine entrepreneurship with can innovate and dare into new products and new processes.
+There is a little flowering of genuine entrepreneurship which can innovate and dare into new products and new processes.

-There has been an excessive Regulation and control of the private sector by the government.
+There has been excessive Regulation and control of the private sector by the government.

 This has prevented and competition from becoming a generalized phenomenon of the economy.